markgw/uh-nlp19/docs/day7/index.md

 In this exercise, we will convert our doc-term matrix which is composed of count vectors to TF-IDF vectors.
 Construct a TF-IDF doc-term matrix using the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) from scikit-learn.
-Perform the same relevance ranking that we did in Exercise 2 by getting the dot product of the same query with your new TF-IDF doc-term matrix.
+Perform the same relevance ranking that we did in Exercise 2.1 by getting the dot product of the same query with your new TF-IDF doc-term matrix.
 Does the ranking change?
 If there is a change in ranking, what do you think could account for this?

 ## Exercise 3: Finding similar documents

-Using the doc=term matrix from Exercise 3, use cosine similarity for each document pair to find which two documents are most similar to each other.
+Using the doc-term matrix from Exercise 2.2, use cosine similarity for each document pair to find which two documents are most similar to each other.

 Tip: The ````itertools```` package can produce the document pairs so you don't have to construct them yourselves.
 Which document-pair are most similar to each other?
 How about the least similar?
 Does it follow your intuition.

-Suppose you have a another three documents that you have not seen so far:
+Suppose you are given three new documents that you have not seen so far:

 ````python
 new_docs = ['Plane crash in Baden-Wuerttemberg',